-In 2010, Grace Bible College began a non-traditional education program offering working adults an opportunity to study one night a week or exclusively online and earn an Associate or Bachelor Degree.
-The Beyond the Bricks Capital Campaign was a revitalization of the campus and also added a new Student Commons and upgraded exterior parking, walkways and landscaping.
-God blessed the College's efforts in student enrollment as it grew from 160 students in 2008 doubling to over 340 traditional students in 2015.
-More than 450 non-traditional students enrolled from 2010 to 2015.
+In 2010, Grace Bible College began a nontraditional education program offering working adults an opportunity to study one night a week or exclusively online and earn an Associate or Bachelor walkways and landscaping.
+God blessed the College's efforts in student enrollment as it doubled the traditional student count by 2015 and even more non-traditional students enrolled.
 This growth helped the College grow its program in both size and quality of academic and student services.